Who Do You Envy?

 - Here is a bonus tip

-- As I am writing this I knew there was one more thing that is a MUST or none of the above will matter
+- As I am writing this, I knew there was one more thing that is a MUST or none of the above will matter

 - YOU MUST, at least, with the faith of a mustard seed, believe in God, believe in the possibility of the Trinity.
-If you don’t believe with any part of yourself, even the smallest bit of a mustard seed then you will not be able to recognize God’s spirit, God’s comfort, love, peace, and wisdom.
+If you don’t believe with any part of yourself, even the smallest bit of a mustard seed then you will not be able to recognize God’s spirit, God’s comfort, God’s love, God’s peace, and God’s wisdom.

 You can do what the rest of us do.
 Have a chat with Christ!
 It might go something like this.

 “Hey God, it’s me, Dena.
 You know the one who got so lost from you for so long I almost took my own life, I almost gave up my son, I partied too hard with the wrong people way too often, I didn’t take responsibility for my life for a long time.
 I wasn’t the greatest mom or wife.
 Ok, yeah, you know who I am.
 I just wanted to make sure because I don’t know why, with all the children you have on earth, you would know me or remember me.
 I know that I think you are real or could be.
-I had faith a long time ago but I don’t know if I have any now.
+I had faith a long time ago, but I don’t know if I have any now.
 I could use your help with that.
 I am grateful you are listening to me even though I haven’t been the best daughter.
 So here goes.
 I would like to invite you into my heart.
 I ask that you guide me with your wisdom to bring calmness and peace to my heart and soul so I can extend that into my life.
-I know I don’t deserve this but I know that you love your children and are a forgiving God.
+I know I don’t deserve this and I know that you love your children and are a forgiving God.
 God will you please forgive me of my sins, allow me a clean slate, help me to heal from my past so I can create a future for your glory?
 With the faith of a mustard seed, if it is really that big, I ask you into my heart, soul, and life and pray that you will give me the wisdom I need to move forward with you by my side.
 Amen”

 This is roughly the prayer I prayed many times.
-This is a variation of it but you get the idea.
+This is a variation of it, but you get the idea.

 I do not envy others.
 I may be intimidated by their fame, their status, and their presence.
 I do not envy them.
-I respect their journey, their strength and their drive.
+I respect their journey, their strength, and their drive.
 I do not envy them.
 I may admire their outfits, their style, and their self-respect.
 I do not envy them.
 I may feel inferior at times, less than, and beneath others because of their status and/or demeanor.
 I do not envy them.

 I’m great right where I am.
 The grass isn’t always greener on the other side.
 I do not envy others.